 Remember, if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial damages for lost wages, medical expenses, pain, suffering, and more.
-Don’t forget to fill out our form to get a free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get a free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 If you need additional assistance, contact us toll-free at 800-793-4540.

 Page Reviewed and Edited by Pennsylvania Mesothelioma Lawyer David Halpern

 David Halpern is an associate attorney at the Pennsylvania mesothelioma firm Brookman, Rosenberg, Brown & Sandler.
 He earned his law degree from the Widener University School of Law in 1987 and is now licensed to practice in Pennsylvania and New Jersey.
 Halpern has dedicated his career to litigating on behalf of victims of asbestos exposure and was part of a 2010 team that won an $18 million-verdict for two victims.